GersonResplandes/obi-nivel2-solucoes/README.en.md

 ## 📋 About the Project

-> This repository gathers commented and optimized solutions for the challenges of the Brazilian Informatics Olympiad (OBI) Level 2 - Phase 1 (2025), developed in Python.
+> This repository features well-documented and optimized solutions for the Brazilian Informatics Olympiad (OBI) Level 2 – Phase 1 (2025), implemented in Python.
 The focus is on clarity, efficiency, and best practices in competitive programming.

-✨ **Highlight:** Demonstrates skills in logic, simulation, list manipulation, and optimization, making it ideal for portfolios and GitHub highlights.
+✨ **Highlights:** Demonstrates skills in logic, simulation, data structure manipulation, and algorithmic optimization.
+Ideal for portfolios and as a GitHub showcase.

 🔗 Learn more about OBI: [olimpiada.ic.unicamp.br](https://olimpiada.ic.unicamp.br)